Mohan-01/todo-django/ReadME.md

 ---

 ### Step 3: Configure Database
-Configure the database of your choice in the `settings.py` file.
+Configure the database of your choice in the `settings.py` file and then run the commands below.
 By default, MySQL is used.
+If changed any other make sure to install its client.
 ```
 python manage.py makemigrations
 python manage.py migrate